gszep/gszep.github.io/projects/designing-immune-receptors.md

   - Geometry Nodes
 ---

-### Signals of cancer can appear on the surface of tumor cells
+### Signals of cancer can appear on the surface of tumour cells

 Healthy cells present fragments of their proteins, called peptides, on their surface.
 These peptides are held in place by molecules called MHC.
-When a cell aquires a mutation that causes it to behave like a tumor cell, there is a chance that the mutation in question gets presented by the MHC.
+When a cell acquires a mutation that causes it to behave like a tumour cell, there is a chance that the mutation in question gets presented by the MHC.
 When this happens, white blood cells have an opportunity to recognise the mutated peptide with the receptors on its surface.

 <figure>
   <img src="/assets/images/pmhc-2.png" width="128"/>